ROSSEM: After 1995

 In the 1995 elections, the different splits of ROSSEM participated in the elections.

-At the federal level, WOW made 0.41% while BANAAN made 0.66% and Blanco 0.04%.
+At the federal level, WOW made 0.84% while BANAAN made 0.66% and Blanco 0.04%.
 Both parties were present in all Flemish constituencies, Blanco was only present in the Brussels-Hal-Vilvoorde constituency.
-For the Senate, WOW made 0.55%, BANAAN 0.53% and HOERA 0.35%.
+For the Senate, WOW made 0.89%, BANAAN 0.53% and HOERA 0.35%.

 WOW had a program very close to that of the Vlaams Blok, Blanco was a populist big-tent party, while BANAAN and HOERA were satirical left-wing parties.

 These different parties also participated in the Flemish regional election.
 WOW scored 1.4%, BANAAN 0.89% and HOERA 0.4%.
 All three parties were present in all constituencies.

 Finally, BANAAN participated in the regional election of Brussels-Capital in the French-speaking college (under the name BANANE) by making a result of 0.61%.

 In 1999, BANANE (French-speaking section of BANAAN) still existed for the elections under the name of Tarte.
-WOW suffered a major electoral defeat that year leading to a merger with the Vlaams Blok, BANAAN joined the young Vivant party and HOERA ceased to exist.
+WOW suffered a major electoral defeat that year leading to a merger with the Vlaams Blok alongside Blanco, BANAAN joined the new Vivant party and HOERA ceased to exist.
+By the mid-2000s, Vivant's Walloon branch vanished and their Flemish branch merged into the liberal Open Vld.
+Their German-speaking branch still holds as 2023 seats in the Parliament of the German-speaking Community.